Boss UltraPoxy 1ltr pack

 Download PDS and SDS Part A and SDS Part B

-Boss UltraPoxy is a high-performance epoxy filler specifically formulated for filling of nail holes in timber weatherboards where seasonal expansion, contraction, and moisture ingress may be present.
+Boss Fillers ULTRAPOXY is a high-performance product formulated for filling of nail holes and defects in timber weatherboards where seasonal expansion and contraction and moisture ingress may be present.

 Quick facts: